MolecularBioinformatics/sbml-mod-ws/README.md

 `./bin/gencode`

-Configure service (if needed) by editing pyserver.cfg.
-Note that the port in pyserver.cfg must correspond to the one defined in the WSDL file.
+Configure service (if needed) by editing `parts/etc/pyserver.cfg`.
+Note that the port in `parts/etc/pyserver.cfg` must correspond to the one defined in the WSDL file `src/sbmlmod/SBMLmod.wsdl`.

 Run tests
 ---------